harrywalker146/electionanalytics/scripts/week1.md

 taking the vote share won by the Republicans and subtracting their vote share in the midterm election four years ago.
 Negative numbers, corresponding to blue, mean that Republicans won a smaller share of the votes compared to four years ago.
+For example, in 2018, Texas did not vote overall for Democratic candidates, but the percent of the vote that went to Democrats was higher than 2014.
 States that are a deeper shade of red means the opposite - Republicans won a larger share of the vote than they did four years prior.
 Looking at the maps, we can see that Pennsylvania, Michigan, Ohio, and Florida have flipped between red and blue in the past few midterm elections (this also holds true of Presidential elections).
 There is clear evidence for this as well